Hi! I am Celina. I am a career and executive coach, and the host of the podcast, Live Your Dream.

 My Podcast, Live Your Dream

 My podcast features stories from inspirational people about what they have learned from their journeys.
-Guests include NYC Michelin chef Hooni Kim, Rand Fishkin (the founder of Moz), inventors, scholars, and more.
-The Live Your Dream podcast now has listeners from over 80 countries around the world.
+Guests include NYC Michelin chef Hooni Kim, Designer Debbie Millman, Michael Kim (co-founder of Kobre & Kim), Inventor Thomas Clement, Katrina Markoff (founder of Vosges Haut-Chocolat), Rand Fishkin (founder of Moz), NY Times Travel Writer Seth Kugel, entrepreneurs, lawyers, scholars, and more.
+The Live Your Dream podcast now has listeners from over 100 countries around the world.

 If you are feeling stuck and unhappy in your career, you are not alone.
 I have been there myself not too long ago.
 I would love to help you in your journey in discovering what it is that you truly, really want, and how you can take the steps to create a thriving career doing what you love.